-Founded in 2013, Young Professionals of the Americas (YPA) is a member initiative of AS/COA that provides a platform for young professionals in their 20s and 30s to connect around the latest trends in the Americas through its New York City, Miami, and Washington, DC chapters.
+Founded in 2013, Young Professionals of the Americas (YPA) is a member initiative of AS/COA that provides a platform for young professionals to connect around the latest trends in the Americas through its New York City, Miami, and Washington, DC chapters.

 YPA Mission Statement

 The mission of YPA is to build a network that engages, connects, and inspires future leaders passionate about Latin America through professional development and social events.

 Join our mailing list to get updates on membership and events.

 The YPA Steering Committee comprises the network’s leadership.
 Selected members represent a variety of sectors and backgrounds, and offer their professional experience and connections to develop fun, dynamic, and enriching programs.
 They also enjoy additional, elite benefits.

 The YPA Internal Committee comprises a small group of employees of the AS/COA.
 The internal team spearheads YPA’s membership expansion and coordinates programs.